brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 #### The Bay of Islands

 So much history here.
 Early colonisers built a trading town called Paihia, infamous for crime and known then as hell on earth.
-Missionaries setup a town across the bay called Russell, known as heaven on earth.
+Missionaries set up a town across the bay called Russell, known as heaven on earth.
 Paihia is a short walk from the Waitangi Treaty Grounds where the first constitution was signed in 1840.
 Differences between the agreed Māori document and the legally binding English 'translation' are how New Zealand became a colony of the UK.
 Russell was the first capital and this treaty began the first of many wars for independence.

 Paihia & Russell are now quaint towns, known as gateways to the Northland and Bay of Islands.
 I stayed in Paihia and enjoyed learning about the history, exploring the many islands and snorkelling uncomfortably with a big stingray.
 Best thing is the ferry to Russell and Flagstaff Hill, where a local chief named Hōne Heke cut down the tallest British Flag four separate times.
 Even when they used a concrete base and full time guards, he organised a riot in town to draw them away, dug out the base and used horses to pull it down.
 He's a local legend and a United Tribes flag flies on the pole now.